aws-neuron/aws-neuron-sdk/README.md

 ## AWS Neuron overview

 AWS Neuron is a software development kit (SDK) enabling high-performance deep learning inference using AWS Inferentia custom designed machine learning chips.
 With Neuron, you can develop, deploy and run high-performance inference predictions with complex neural networks on top of Inferentia based EC2 Inf1 instances.
-Neuron is designed from the ground-up to allow for maximum scalability in optimizing both for highest throughput and lowest latency for a wide variety of use-cases.
+Neuron is designed from the ground-up to allow for maximum scalability in optimizing both for throughput and latency for a wide variety of use-cases.

 Neuron is pre-integrated into popular machine learning frameworks like TensorFlow, MXNet and Pytorch to provide a seamless training-to-inference workflow.
 It includes a compiler, runtime library, as well as debug and profiling utilities with a TensorBoard plugin for visualization.
 In most cases developers will only have to change a few lines of code to use Neuron from within a framework.
 Developers can integrate Neuron to their own custom frameworks/environments as well.